 Illegal Migration Bill ‘risks breaching international obligations’ – EHRC

-The body issued the warning ahead of the Commons report stage of the proposed legislation.
+The commission issued the warning ahead of the Commons report stage of the proposed legislation.

 The Illegal Migration Bill risks breaching international obligations to protect human rights and exposing people to serious harm, the Equality and Human Rights Commission said.